Audrey Marie: NXT (2012–2013)

 After WWE rebranded FCW as NXT, Marie's NXT television debut took place on the August 1 episode of WWE NXT taped at Full Sail University, where she lost to Raquel Diaz.
 After spending several months losing in tag team matches, she won her first televised match for NXT on the November 28 episode, defeating Emma, while also turning villainous.
 In late January 2013, Sasha Banks began receiving letters from a "secret admirer".
 On the February 20 episode of NXT, the admirer was revealed to be a scheming Marie, who promptly ambushed Banks; the villainous Marie had been jealous of Banks' success in NXT while she herself had been out injured.
 Marie went on to defeat Banks in her return match later that episode.
 Marie's feud with Banks ended on the April 3 episode of NXT, when Marie teamed with Summer Rae against Banks and Paige.
 Marie was pinned after Rae ran away from the match.
 On May 17, 2013, Marie was released; her last televised match was a loss to Emma on the May 29 episode of NXT which was taped before her release.

 Independent circuit (2014)

 On June 13, 2014, Marie made her first independent appearance in women's promotion Queens of Combat as a face, losing to Heather Patera in her debut match for the promotion.

 Personal life

 Miller married Matthew Clement, better known as Tyler Breeze in September 2016.
+They divorced in 2019.